Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Chemical reaction networks

 \section{Chemical reaction networks}

-In this section we present one application of the sensitivity results for Markov chains and generalized Laplacians from the previous section.
-Since CTMCs are one of the most basic types of time-continuous dynamics on networks, they can be used to model a variety of more complex processes on networks.
-For chemical reaction networks it is a common approach to model the system as a Markov chain population dynamic \cite{CRN_CTMC_Anderson}.
-However, this is not the type of application we are aiming for in this section.
-Instead, we construct a generalized Laplacian to imitate the linearization of a reaction network in a given equilibrium.
-As it turns out, the sensitivity of the chemical reaction network can be derived from the sensitivity of the constructed Laplacian and computed using the results from the previous section.\\
+In this section we present an application of the results on the prototypical linear response of generalized Laplacians to deterministically modelled chemical reaction networks.
 In this brief introduction to chemical reaction networks, we closely follow the work of Vassena \cite{Nico_thesis}, which summarizes the framework of Mochizuki, Fiedler and Brehm \cite{Mochizuki_Fiedler1, Fiedler_Mochizuki2, Brehm_Fiedler3}.
-Following their vocabulary, we refer to reaction networks as metabolic networks.

-A metabolic network consist of a set of metabolites $\M$ and set of reactions $\Rea$ between them.
-A typical reaction $j\in\Rea$ might look like
+A reaction network consist of a set of reactants $\M$ and set of reactions $\Rea$ between them.
+A reaction $j\in\Rea$ might look like

-where $A,B,C,D\in \M$ are metabolites.
-We call the metabolites on the left side of the reaction the \textit{inputs} and those on the right side the \textit{outputs}.
-A metabolite can be both input and output of one and the same reaction.
+where $A,B,C,D\in \M$ are reactants.
+We call the reactants on the left side of the reaction the \textit{inputs} and those on the right side the \textit{outputs}.
+A reactant can be both input and output of one and the same reaction.
 In the general form, a reaction $j$ can be represented as

 where $s^j_m,\:\bar{s}^j_m$ are non-negative values.
 We call them the \textit{stoichiometric coefficients}.
 Most of the times, the stoichiometric coefficients are integer-valued, however this is not required.
-In this general definition a metabolite $m$ is an input if $s^j_m \neq 0$ and an output if $\bar{s}^j_m\neq 0$.
+In this general definition a reactant $m$ is an input if $s^j_m \neq 0$ and an output if $\bar{s}^j_m\neq 0$.
+Reactions that have at most one input and at most one output are called \textit{monomolecular}.
+If every reaction of a reaction network is monomolecular, we call it a monomolecular reaction network.
 There are two special types of reactions that we address explicitly.
 Those without inputs, which we call \textit{feed-reactions} and those without output, which we call \textit{exit-reactions}.
-We write these using the notation of the \textit{zero-complex} $\0$ \cite{Feinberg}, i.e. $j:\0 \to \cdot$, respectively $j:\cdot \to \0$.
-Feed reactions can be understood as a constant inflow of certain metabolites into the system, while exit reactions can indicate the production of a substance which is not part of the system, e.g. biomass or energy.
+We write these using the notation of the \textit{zero-complex} $\0$ \cite{Feinberg}, i.e.~$j:\0 \to \cdot$, respectively $j:\cdot \to \0$.
+Feed reactions can be understood as a constant inflow of certain reactants into the system, while exit reactions can indicate the production of a substance which is not part of the system, e.g. biomass or energy.

 Writing $s^j$ and $\bar{s}^j$ as vectors in $\R^\M$ we can define the \textit{stoichiometric matrix} $S\in\R^{\M\times \Rea}$, whose $j$-column is given by